Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 #### The Chamber of the God-Brain

 The Chamber of the God-Brain rests miles below Citadel Subterrene.
 The cathedral-like chamber is roughly ovoid in shape, with walls of gleaming, organic metal.
 The massive God-Brain trembles in a pool of medicinal brine and experimental chemicals capable of dissolving most other creatures.
 The massive, alien brain's affliction is clear from the leaking holes pocking its deep-wrinkled lobes.
-Illithid attendants in eerie protective garb endlessly attend to their dying overlord and indulge even its most blasphemous schemes, such as the creation of [[/5.
-Mechanics/Bestiary/Undead/Vampiric Mind Flayer (VRGR).md|vampiric mind flayers]] (see "chapter 5").
+Illithid attendants in eerie protective garb endlessly attend to their dying overlord and indulge even its most blasphemous schemes, such as the creation of [[5.
+Mechanics\Bestiary\Undead\Vampiric Mind Flayer (VRGR).md|vampiric mind flayers]] (see "chapter 5").

 #### Mount Grysl